 PCBs Manufacturing standard stands for Institute for Printed Circuits, currently known as Association Connecting Electronics Industries.
-It was found in 1975 to set the standards for bare PCBs and finished PCB assemblies.
+It was founded in 1975 to set the standards for bare PCBs and finished PCB assemblies.

-The IPC classes for PCBs manufacturing are known as IPC Class-I, Class-II, Class-III, and Class-III/A. Class-I is the basis of PCB manufacturing quality.
+The PCB manufacturing classes are IPC Class-I, Class-II, Class-III, and Class-III/A. Class-I is the basis of PCB manufacturing quality.

-As well as the Class-III/A the strictest.
+As well as Class-III/A is the strictest.
 All three classes belong to the IPC-6011 standard.
 The significant difference between classes is their level of qualification.

 1.PCBs Manufacturing—Brief Introduction

 Below is a brief introduction to the different classes:

 1.1 PCBs Manufacturing—Class-I

 Class-I PCBs are in the “Limited Life Expectancy” group.
 Or the electronics assemblies.
 Those are expected to be used in a low-reliability environment.